 Here are the major data sources for COVID-19 in United States K-12 schools.
 We’ve included annotations for all 50 states and the District of Columbia, as well as four national dashboards compiled by independent researchers.
 The federal government is not yet reporting data on COVID-19 in schools.

 The page is split into two tables: national sources and state sources.
-Click the green + icon to see detailed annotations on each source.
+Click on a row to see detailed annotations on that source.

 National K-12 school dashboardsIndependent research efforts tracking COVID-19 in K-12 schools.

 |Edunomis Lab: District Budget Decisions & Labor Implications||https://edunomicslab.org/district-budget-decisions-labor-implications/||District||District enrollment, district action under consideration/taken, district action category||Daily||None||Edunomics Lab at Georgetown University has compiled a database of choices school districts are making about how to change their budgets and hiring during the COVID-19 pandemic.
 District choices are categorized as budget trimming, salary reductions, benefits adjustment, furloughs, and layoffs.||1/1 16:08|